JoshData/jot/README.md

 Methods
 -------

+### Instance Methods

-Each operation provides the following instance methods:
+Each operation object provides the following instance methods:

 * `op.inspect()` returns a human-readable string representation of the operation.
 (A helper method so you can do `console.log(op)`.)
 * `op.isNoOp()` returns a boolean indicating whether the operation does nothing.